 This person won’t even say the word Christmas before December and scowls every time they hear the sound of jingle bells.
 While Christmas may not be their favourite holiday, they still deserve a proper present in secret Santa… even if they do shudder at the thought.

 Secret Santa gift ideas for the Scrooge: Their favourite chocolates or sweets, preferably without the festive packaging.
 If your budget stretches, maybe throw in a festive accessory like a flashing tie or hairband if you’re feeling mischievious.

 The friend who’s worked hard all year, put all your Christmas decorations up and always has the shared kitchen looking sparkling on their day off.
 Christmas is the time for them to put their feet up and this is your chance to show your appreciation for everything they do.

-Get them: Something nice to pamper themselves like a set of bath bombs or a nice face mask.
+Secret Santa gift ideas for the good elf: Something nice to pamper themselves like a set of bath bombs or a nice face mask.
 You might even be able to share a pamper night in together.

 The Naughty Elf

 The one who comes in late and makes themselves a midnight snack, always forgetting to tidy up afterwards.
 This person is the life and soul of the party and usually a bad influence, but they’re a lot of fun to be around.